Orange-OpenSource/hurl/docs/request.md

 By default, content type is `application/octet-stream`.

-As an alternative to a `[MultipartFormData]` section, multipart forms can also be sent with a [multiline string body]:
+As an alternative to a `[Multipart]` section, multipart forms can also be sent with a [multiline string body]:

 ~~~hurl
 POST https://example.org/upload